Back to DNB Tips

 Non-Clinical Specialties

-Data Gap: Limited published data on DNB Forensic Medicine, Anatomy-related DNB challenges.
+Data Gap: Limited published data on PG+SS Forensic Medicine, Anatomy-related PG+SS challenges.
 However, one can infer they face similar mentorship issues and focus primarily on academic careers.

 5. Key Findings Summary